Once you've chosen who to interview, it's a good idea to prepare a set of questions to ask at the interview. Questions must not discriminate.

 When you have finished all the interviews, make sure you're fair and treat everyone the same when deciding who should get the job.

-For example, check your decisions are based on how each applicant met each point in the job specification and person specification.
+For example, check your decisions are based on how each applicant met each point in the job description and person specification.